jhkrug/jhkrug.github.io/_posts/2014-10-17-rpi_patron_happy_sad.md

 ([email](mailto:masud.khokar"), [@mkhokhar](https://twitter.com/mkhokhar))
-suggested it would be a nice idea to use a Raspberry Pi with a couple of buttons attached as a quick mechanism for collecting some patron satisfaction data on them leaving the library.
+suggested it would be a nice idea to use a Raspberry Pi with a couple of buttons attached as a quick mechanism for collecting some patron satisfaction data on leaving the library.

 'Did you manage to get done what you came to the library for today?'